 “Empire or Hegemony?
 Offensive Realism, U.S. Power and the 2003 Iraq War” in G. Rimmington (editor) Empire or Interdependence: A Multidisciplinary, International Conference on the Post-Cold War World (Wichita, KS: April 2005), pp. 54-79.

-3. I researched the emergence and the evolution of post-9/11 global counter-terrorism strategies.
+I researched the emergence and the evolution of post-9/11 global counter-terrorism strategies.
 My work looked at the U.N.
 Security Council’s efforts to build this counter-terrorism system.
-To measure this strategies’ effectiveness, my work looked at how global governance networks encouraged states, especially in the Arab world, to adopt new counter-terrorism financing laws and regulations.
+To measure these strategies’ effectiveness, my work looked at how global governance networks encouraged states, especially in the Arab world, to adopt new counter-terrorism financing laws and regulations.

 “A Partnership to Counter International Terrorism: The UN Security Council and Its Member States,” Studies in Terrorism and Conflict (November 2011). [with William Messmer]